A probabilistic view of wave-particle duality for single photons: Introduction

-On this screen there are two spatially separated detectors $D_1$ and $D_2$.
-Each detector can be set to either measure the \emph{W}ave amplitude $\mathcal{W}$ of the electric field, or to \emph{C}ount the number $\mathcal{C}$ of photons, of the light falling on it.
+On this screen there are two spatially separated detectors, say $D_1$ and $D_2$.
+Each detector can be set to either measure the continuous \emph{W}ave amplitude $\mathcal{W}$ of the electric field (for example, by means of homodyne techniques \cite{Fuwa2015,RevModPhys.92.035005}), or to \emph{C}ount the discrete number $\mathcal{C}$ of photons, of the light falling on it.
 Depending on how we set up these two detectors, we can measure three different pairs of observables, that is $(\mathcal{W}_1,\mathcal{W}_2), ~ (\mathcal{C}_1,\mathcal{C}_2)$, and $(\mathcal{W}_1,\mathcal{C}_2)$.
-The last pair is particularly interesting because it represents the simultaneous measurement of a wave ($\mathcal{W}_1$) and a particle ($\mathcal{C}_2$) observable of the system.
-Calculating the joint probability distribution $p_{W_1 C_2}(\psi,w_1,c_2)$ for the random variables $W_1$ and $C_2$ representing the results of measurements of $\mathcal{W}_1$ and $\mathcal{C}_2$, respectively, we find that these two variables are uncorrelated, $\operatorname{E}[W_1 C_2] - \operatorname{E}[W_1]\operatorname{E}[C_2] = 0$, but not independent because $p_{W_1 C_2}(\psi,w_1,c_2) \neq p_{W_1}(\psi,w_1) p_{C_2}(\psi,c_2)$.
-Therefore, a simple measurement of the \emph{linear} correlation between the wave and the particle observables $\mathcal{W}_1$ and $\mathcal{C}_2$, respectively, would fail to reveal their \emph{nonlinear} statistical dependence \cite{MurphyBook2022}.
-To make the latter manifest, we use as statistical measure the mutual information \cite{CoverThomas}, a quantity that finds numerous applications in contemporary physics (see, e.g., \cite{PhysRevLett.126.200601} and references therein).
-This is the main result of this work.
+The last pair is particularly interesting because it represents the simultaneous measurement of a wave-like ($\mathcal{W}_1$) and a particle-like ($\mathcal{C}_2$) observable of the system.
+Given the single-photon quantum state of the light illuminating both detectors, and given the Hermitian operators $\hat{W}_1$ and $\hat{C}_2$ describing the observables $\mathcal{W}_1$ and $\mathcal{C}_2$, respectively, we use von Neumann's spectral theorem \cite{vonNeumann2018,aiello_arXiv.2110.12930} to calculate the joint probability distribution for the random variables $W_1$ and $C_2$, which represent the values taken by $\mathcal{W}_1$ and $\mathcal{C}_2$ when a measurement is actually performed \cite{RevModPhys.92.035005}.
+This probability distribution shows that it is possible to measure a nonzero wave amplitude with detector $D_1$ and simultaneously to count one photon with detector $D_2$, but such wave amplitude will be \emph{entirely} due to the vacuum field fluctuations at detector's location.
+In contrast, when detector $D_1$ measures a wave amplitude which is \emph{not entirely} due to the vacuum field fluctuations, then detector $D_2$ will \emph{always} count zero photons.
+There is thus a kind of complementarity between the continuous and discrete nature of the electromagnetic field prepared in a single-photon state: The observation of a non-vacuum-yielded wave amplitude and the count of a photon, are mutually exclusive.
+This is the first main results of our work.

+Furthermore, we find that the values taken by $\mathcal{W}_1$ and $\mathcal{C}_2$ are correlated in a \emph{nonlinear} manner although the operators $\hat{W}_1$ and $\hat{C}_2$ do commute when the detectors $D_1$ and $D_2$ are spatially separated.
+This is a purely quantum effect due to the non-localizability of the single-photon field which extends over the surfaces of both detectors.
+In the jargon of probability theory, we can say that the random variables $W_1$ and $C_2$ are linearly uncorrelated but not independent \cite{MurphyBook2022}.
+The key tool we use to reveal this nonlinear correlation is the mutual information \cite{CoverThomas}, a statistical measure that finds numerous applications in contemporary physics (see, e.g., \cite{PhysRevLett.119.200502,PhysRevLett.126.200601}, and references therein).
+This is our second main result.